-When a person has pelvic surgery, he undergoes a surgical procedure to correct problem in the organs or structures in his pelvic region.
+When a person has pelvic surgery, he or she undergoes a surgical procedure to correct problem in the organs or structures in his pelvic region.
 For example, an individual may have pelvic surgery for urinary incontinence or to repair damage to the pelvic organs that was caused by some type of trauma.
-A person may also have pelvic surgery to remove an organ, such as in a hysterectomy, or to correct a weakened pelvic floor, such as in pelvic organ prolapse.
-Sometimes people also have pelvic surgery as part of treatment for a condition or serious disease, such as cancer.
-Pelvic surgery may even be used to treat conditions that affect the nerves of a person's pelvis.
+A person may also have this kind of surgery to remove an organ, such as in a hysterectomy, or to correct a weakened pelvic floor, such as in pelvic organ prolapse.
+Sometimes people have surgery on the pelvic area as part of treatment for a condition or serious disease, such as cancer.
+Surgery may even be used to treat conditions that affect the nerves of a person's pelvis.

 Sometimes surgeons perform this type of surgery to treat problems with incontinence.
 Surgeons may use a range of surgical techniques to treat urinary incontinence.
 An individual may also suffer from incontinence that is related to his rectum and anus.
 This type of surgery may be used to correct bowel incontinence as well.

 Another common type of pelvic surgery is pelvic prolapse surgery.
 Pelvic prolapse is a condition that is marked by a weakened pelvic floor that allows the pelvic organs to drop out of their normal position.
 For example, the bladder may start to descend and actually protrude into the vagina.
 Fortunately, there are effective surgical techniques that may be used to correct pelvic prolapse as well.